hecrenews/hecrenews.github.io/_posts/2022-02-17-get-free-plane-tickets-with-this-one-simple-trick.md

 ---
 layout: post
-Title: Get Free Plane Tickets with this One Simple Trick!
+title: Get Free Plane Tickets with this One Simple Trick!
 date: 2022-02-17 11:13:00 -0500
 categories: jekyll update
 thumb: "/assets/images/airplane_flying.jpg"
 thumb_src: pexels
 author: wopps_minor
-Tags:
+tags:
  - Travel
  - Crime
 ---

 With travel restrictions possible coming to a close soon, there’s soon to be a mad stampede for the nearest planes as people don’t hesitate to catch up on their traveling, vacationing, and in-flight entertainmenting.
 However, according to some handy dandy economic principles, this future positive demand shock will result in an increase in the equilibrium price for plane tickets.
 Oh heavens!